If you have had ongoing pain, normal scans and conflicting information, this hub brings the key ideas together in a grounded, compassionate way.

 What many people notice over time

-Fatigue, gut symptoms, headaches & more
+Fatigue, gut symptoms, headaches and more

-Questions, language & safety
+Questions, language and safety

 Here you dig into how the brain, nerves and body interact.
 These guides explain threat and safety, prediction, central sensitisation and why stress or trauma can keep real pain switched on.

-Signals, processing & pain
+Signals, processing and pain

 How the brain guesses threats